-A Museum Devoted to Mariana de Jesus
+About Mariana de Jesus

-Many of the museum rooms remain as if Mariana de Jesus still lived there.
+Many of the rooms in the modern museum remain as if Mariana de Jesus still lived there.
 The tour includes her old bedroom which became the choir chambers for the church.

 Many portraits painted in her likeness hang on the walls.
 The museum also includes other works of religious art that are part of the convent’s collection.
 Highlights include the murals, faded but still recognizable, along the walls of the second-story walkway that look out over the main inner courtyard.
 The condition of the murals is remarkable considering they remained open to the elements for decades.
 Today, the walkway is better protected by the addition of clear glass windows in the archways.

 Unfortunately, the museum does not allow pictures of the interior.
 For that reason, this article includes two photos of statues of Mariana de Jesus from the nearby Compañia de Jesus.